apache/druid/docs/querying/sql-functions.md

 }
 ```

-The example uses `acronym_to_name` to map the `Origin` column from the `flight-carriers` datasource to its full airport name.
-Returns `NaN` if no matching value exist in the lookup table.
+The example uses `acronym_to_name` to map the `Origin` column from the `flight-carriers` datasource to the corresponding full airport name.
+Returns `NaN` if no matching value exists in the lookup table.

 ```sql
 SELECT